-What are precautionary measures I should take while taking Rituximab?
+What are precautionary measures I should take while taking rituximab?

 Rituximab may make you dizzy, drowsy, and less alert than normal.
 Watch carefully when you are doing something that you need to be alert for, such as climbing stairs.

 Rituximab can lower the number of white blood cells in the blood temporarily, which increases chances of getting an infection.
-Your doctor should do regular blood test to monitor your blood counts and test for other side effects such as neutropenia.
+Your doctor should do regular blood tests to monitor your blood counts and test for other side effects such as neutropenia.

 You should not receive any immunizations (vaccines) without your doctor’s approval while being treated with rituximab.

-Unrecognized Hepatitis B infection may become worse during Rituximab treatment so you should get the Hepatitis B test.
+Unrecognized Hepatitis B infection may become worse during rituximab treatment, so you should get the Hepatitis B test.

-Blood pressure medications may affect response to Rituximab.
+Blood pressure medications may affect response to rituximab.
 Check with your doctor if you are taking any medicines to control blood pressure.

 *Note: The decision to prescribe a medication is the responsibility of your physician/primary care provider based on his/her evaluation of your condition.
 The above is meant for informational purposes only.
 Discuss this information and all information about drugs/medications with your physician before starting or stopping any medication.